ESG reporting

 Summerset is committed to being socially responsible.
 We measure our greenhouse gas emissions and publicly report on them.
 We are members of the Climate Leaders Coalition and the New Zealand Green Building Council.
 Our sustainability policy is available here (PDF | 234KB)

-We report our financial and non-financial results through our annual and half-year reports and announce material matters to the New Zealand stock exchange as part of our continuous disclosure obligations.
+We report our financial and non-financial results through our annual, half-year and ESG reports and announce material matters to the New Zealand stock exchange as part of our continuous disclosure obligations.